Columbia Virtual Campus

 “it’s much easier to quickly glance and navigate resources specific to my needs.”

-My team utilized A/B testing on 14 users to see if the user experience of the original design for the events and resources page have improved in the re-design.
+My team utilized A/B testing on 14 users to see if the experience of the original design for the events and resources page have improved in the re-design.

-qualitative success.
+success.

-Data collected on the BLM page over the course of 1 month.
+Quantitatively, data was collected on the BLM page over the course of 1 month.

 Prior engineering leadership advocated for fully building out products before shipping out, following the waterfall method.
 But after user research, the need to quickly provide a solution to users within a short timeframe became apparent, to take a more MVP approach.
 Because of this, design thinking transitioned to the agile-waterfall hybrid where our fundamental ideas were fleshed out according to user research but the product experience would be iterated over and over again according to user testing and feedback.
 Though this method is ideal from a design perspective, it proved much more difficult to communicate, lead and learn about in real time.